-2.8.6 Asset and Liability Committee ("ALCO")
+2.8.3 ASSET AND LIABILITY COMMITTEE ("ALCO")

-The ALCO has primary responsibility for allocation of financial resources across businesses and optimising the management of the risks inherent in the Bank's balance sheet which result from the Bank's business plan and operating model, with particular focus on capital, funding and liquidity.
+The ALCO, which was chaired by the Chief Risk Officer, has primary responsibility for allocation of financial resources across businesses and optimising the management of the risks inherent in the Bank's balance sheet which result from the Bank's business plan and operating model, with particular focus on capital, funding and liquidity.
 It applies a forward-looking focus in order to manage emerging risks and optimise performance.